This is an example of a subject discussed after a The Radius Project film presentation:

-An imaginative thinker is someone who can easily create new or original ideas by thinking "outside the box," often by seeing possibilities others miss and looking at problems from fresh, unexpected perspectives.
+• They often see possibilities others miss and look at problems from fresh, unexpected perspectives.
 This skill involves visualizing novel situations, adapting to change, and generating unique solutions beyond reality constraints, which is valuable in all fields, not just the arts.

 Key characteristics of an imaginative thinker: